ginschel/slavo_lingo_src/medzukurs_english.md

 # Module 5 – Describing nature and directions
 ## Animals (Dative case)
-New Words: [cat, dog, bird, to help, to show (shows), horse, to give (gives), fish, frog, bear, wolf, mouse, animal]
+New Words: [cat, dog, bird, to help, to show, horse, to give, fish, frog, bear, wolf, mouse, animal]
 Phrases: ["I give the cat a fish.",
 "She says to the dog.",
 "He helps the bird.",